jeffypie369/mock_data_generator/README.md

-# User Instructions
+# Instructions

-To run the program, navigate to the directory containing the Python files `prompt.py` and `function.py`.
+To run the program, navigate to your local directory containing the Python files `prompt.py` and `function.py`.
 Open terminal and run the following command:
 ```bash
 python prompt.py
 ```
+Generated data output will be downloaded as a CSV file in the same directory on your local machine.

 ## Step-by-Step Guide to Use Mock Data Generator CLI